How The National Debt & Surging Benefits Will Transform Retirement Planning

 There is a fundamental problem with the way that many people are preparing and planning for their retirement in particular, or long-term investing in general.
 That is, it is the norm to look to the past to determine what is reasonable to expect for the future.
 But the issue is that the past - if we look at the averages of previous decades - can't repeat itself.
 The math simply doesn't work.

-Including The National Debt By Itself (Scenario AB)
+Stage One Analysis - The National Debt By Itself (Scenario AB)

 Simply returning to paying historically average interest rates on a $20 trillion debt would create a situation where by 2024 the annual budget deficit would exceed 50% of normal government spending, meaning a dangerous range has been entered.
 (From 1962-2007, ten year Treasury yields were an average of 5% higher than the fall of 2016.)